cachix/snix/nix/readTree/README.md

   imported files via `builtins.scopedImport`.
 This will forcefully override the given values in the import scope, use with care!

-The package headers in this repository follow the form `{ pkgs, ... }:` where `pkgs` is a fixed-point of the entire package tree (see the `default.nix` at the root of the depot).
+The package headers in this repository follow the form `{depot, pkgs, lib, here, ... }:` where:

+* `depot` is a fixed-point of the entire package tree (see the `default.nix` at the root of the depot).
+* `pkgs` is the nixpkgs used in the repo, see `third_party/nixpkgs`
+* `lib` is essentially a shortcut to `pkgs.lib` exposed for convenience
+* `here` is a special argument that points to the current location in the tree.
+Useful to avoid specifying dependencies from the very top of the `depot`

 In theory `readTree` can pass arguments of different shapes, but I have found this to be a good solution for the most part.